MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When Moving player rank them properly
  - So I think we came up with a solution.
 Each team will be assigned teamID# such as 182.
 The login for the caitian for that squad would be “captain182” and the cocaptain login would be     “cocaptain182” etc. Password would be default password as normal.
 This way the email is not the unique id or the username to login.
  - Select team when adding players
- - Moving players are not working
+ - Moving players are not working - need to create a seperate database document for this that will hold player id and player rank, so a player will have seperate rank in seperate team
  - Player update -> save and exit the screen
  - Fit player image properly
  - Inactive player will be off the rosters on the list
+ - Sometime players are not adding properly

  - **Dashboard**
  - Copy Events properly (Do something for players)